Erymanthus/-/README.md

 - Earn stars for daily progress
 - Unlockable badges for milestone achievements
 - Animated badge unlocks in the progress popup
-- Visual progress bar and detailed stats
+- Visual progress bar and detailed stats.